aht/stream.py/doc/index.rst

 Values are computed only when an accumulator forces some or all evaluation (not when the stream are set up).

-All parts of a pipeline can be **parallelized** using multiple threads or processes.
-Blocking producers can be fed from another thread or process by a :class:`ThreadedFeeder` or :class:`ForkedFeeder`.
-An input stream can be distributed to a :class:`ThreadPool` or :class:`ProcessPool` -- both with multiple workers running a stream processor.
-An :class:`Executor` provides fine-grained job control over such pool.
-Concurrent streams from multiple threads or processes can be accumulated using a :class:`PCollector` or :class:`QCollector` -- or if they are sorted and only needs merging, using :class:`PSorter` or :class:`QSorter`.
+All parts of a pipeline can be **parallelized** using threads or processes.
+A blocking producer can be fed from another thread or process by a :class:`ThreadedFeeder` or :class:`ForkedFeeder`.
+An input stream can be distributed to a :class:`ThreadPool` or :class:`ProcessPool` -- both use multiple workers to process the input simultaneously.
+An :class:`Executor` provides fine-grained job control over such worker pool.
+Concurrent streams can be accumulated into a single output using a :class:`PCollector` or :class:`QCollector` -- or if they are already sorted and needs merging, using a :class:`PSorter` or :class:`QSorter`.

 Generators
 ----------